wpeka/wplegalpages/README.md

 - Returns and Refunds (WooCommerce or e-Commerce Websites)

 ### How to create a GDPR contact form? ###
 As your contact forms are generally used to collect user email for being contacted, users consent is needed.
 This makes the contact forms subject to GDPR consent rules.
-In WP Legal Pages Pro, you can enable contact form integration.
+In WPLegalPages Pro, you can enable contact form integration.
 This helps to capture informed consent from the users.
 Users can also easily view the privacy policy before submitting the form.

 ### Is the cookie notice bar GDPR compliant? ###
 The Cookie Notice feature of this plugin is useful for small websites to show basic cookie notice.
 To have GDPR compliant notices, use the [GDPR Cookie Consent Plugin](https://wordpress.org/plugins/gdpr-cookie-consent/)